YeahISurf/cre-deal-finder/README.md

 This tool analyzes commercial real estate listings using OpenAI to identify potential investment opportunities based on seller motivation, transaction complexity, and property characteristics.

-## Quick Start
+## Quick Start with Web UI

-To analyze listings using OpenAI:
+To use the user-friendly web interface:

 1. Clone this repository:
 ```bash